 1. Models should be water tight.
 In Rhinoceros 3D, use Analyse >>Mass Properties >> Volume to check for water-tightness.
 A water-tight model will have volume.

-2. Models should be positioned in the positive quadrant of the 3D CAD’s coordinate system.
+2. In the past, the 3d models should be positioned in the positive quadrant of the 3D CAD’s coordinate system.
+However, this condition is not so crucial now with many modern programs.
+But it is still a good practice.

 4. Models need correct tessellation density.
 STL files is a mesh / polygonal file format.
 Therefore they cannot represent curved surfaces exactly.
 Increasing the number of triangles improves the approximation, but at the expense of bigger file size.
 Large, complicated files require more time to pre-process and build, so the designer must balance accuracy with manageability to produce a useful STL file.
 In Rhinoceros 3D, one can use the Mesh command to create a mesh to the desired polygonal density.
 When done, select the newly-created Mesh object for export as an STL file.